xtendui/xtendui/src/gatsby/markdown/components/scroll-to/index.md

 category: "Scroll"
 parent: "ScrollTo"
 title: "ScrollTo"
-description: "Automatically scroll to anchors or nodes with automatic activation on scroll."
+description: "ScrollTo is a plugin that manages interaction scroll with hash links or any node."
 ---

-ScrollTo is a standalone plugin that manages **interaction scroll**, by setting it up it automatically reacts to **hash links referring to ids on click and page load** or **can get triggered on any node**.

 ## Javascript